AppImage/AppImageKit/README.md

 Copyright (c) 2004-15 Simon Peter <probono@puredarwin.org> and contributors.

-Using AppImageKit you can package desktop applications as AppImages that run on common Linux-based operating systems, such as RHEL, CentOS, Ubuntu, Fedora, debian and derivatives.
+Using AppImageKit you can package desktop applications as AppImages that run on common Linux-based operating systems, such as RHEL, CentOS, Ubuntu, Fedora, Debian and derivatives.

 The __AppImage__ format is a format for packaging applications in a way that allows them to run on a variety of different target systems (base operating systems, distributions) without further modification.